top of page

 (especially here in Minnesota)!

 This year has been a perfect example - strong winds, cold snaps, and snowstorms one week, followed by milder days that feel almost like spring the next.
-The back-and-forth reminds us that March rarely moves in a straight line.
-It shifts, it surprises, and eventually, it softens.
+We're never quite sure what to expect and we are often surprised as the weather shifts from season to season.

 Just like March,